ofoski/RAG-SQL-assistant/README.md

 **Difficulty levels:**
 - 🟢 **Easy** → simple queries
 - 🟡 **Medium** → joins & grouping
 - 🔴 **Difficult** → multi-joins, aggregations, revenue calculations

+**Results:**
+✅ The assistant successfully generated correct SQL queries for **all examples** in the evaluation dataset,
+returning the same results as the gold SQL.